 Cladding spraying in Liverpool

-Salt shapes the life of most coated steel on Merseyside.
-Cladding spraying in Liverpool deals with facades that have spent years in marine air, where chloride speeds up corrosion at every cut edge, lap and fixing, and where factory finishes fade noticeably faster than they would inland.
-The panels underneath are usually still sound, and that is the point: respraying on site renews their protection for a fraction of what replacement costs.
+Salt shapes how most coated steel lasts on Merseyside.
+When we’re cladding spraying in Liverpool, we’re dealing with walls that have lived years in the marine air.
+That chloride speeds up corrosion at every cut edge, every lap, every fixing.
+Factory finishes fade a good bit faster here than they would inland too.
+The panels underneath are usually still sound, and that’s the point: a respray on site renews their protection, and it’s a fraction of what replacement costs.

-Because conditions vary so much between a dockside estate and a sheltered suburban unit, we price nothing until the building has been surveyed at close range.
+Conditions vary so much between a dockside estate and a sheltered suburban unit here.
+That’s why we don’t price anything until we’ve seen the building up close.

 What marine air does to coated steel

-The pattern is well understood.
-The factory finish thins and chalks under ultraviolet light, colour fades on the weather side first, and rust begins where the protective layer was always thinnest: the cut edges where sheets were trimmed during installation.
-Salt in the air feeds that process, which is why buildings near the river and the estuary tend to show edge corrosion years before identical units further inland.
+We see the pattern all the time.
+The factory finish thins and chalks under the UV, the colour fades on the weather side first, and rust starts where the protective layer was always thinnest: the cut edges where the sheets were trimmed when they went up.
+Salt in the air feeds that process.
+It’s why buildings near the river and the estuary show edge corrosion years before identical units further inland.

-Liverpool’s commercial stock, from dock-adjacent industrial estates to trading parks, retail sheds and clad office buildings across Merseyside, sits squarely in the age range where these symptoms appear.
-Caught early, they are exactly what a sprayed recoat is for.
+Liverpool’s commercial stock, from the industrial estates by the docks to the trading parks, retail sheds and clad office buildings across Merseyside, is right in the age range where these symptoms start to appear.
+Catch them early and that’s exactly what a sprayed recoat is for.

 Timing matters more here than it does inland.
-A facade caught at the chalking-and-fade stage needs cleaning and a coating system; the same facade left until corrosion has taken hold needs treatment, repairs and far more preparation.
-On Merseyside the window between those two stages is shorter than most owners expect.
+A facade caught at the chalking and fade stage needs cleaning and a coating system.
+Leave that same facade until corrosion has taken hold and it needs treatment, repairs and a lot more prep.
+On Merseyside, the window between those two stages is shorter than most owners expect.

 Our process for a building here

-A surveyor inspects the building first: panel type, the grip of the existing finish, the depth and spread of corrosion, the repairs needed and the access the site allows.
-The written specification and the price both come from that visit, so the figure you agree reflects your building rather than an average one.
-Coating systems are chosen for the exposure rather than pulled from a shelf, so a sheltered unit and a dock-facing elevation do not automatically get the same specification.
+We always send a surveyor to inspect the building first.
+They’ll look at the panel type, how well the existing finish is still gripping, the depth and spread of any corrosion, the repairs needed, and what access the site allows.
+The written specification and the price both come from that visit.
+That way, the figure you agree reflects your building, not some average one.
+We pick coating systems for the exposure, we don’t just pull them off a shelf.
+So a sheltered unit and a dock-facing elevation won’t automatically get the same spec.

-On site, the sequence is preparation-heavy by design.
-Washing and de-greasing, corrosion treatment, edge work and repairs all come before colour, and the finish is inspected elevation by elevation at the end.
-The same survey-first method serves Birkenhead across the water, and St Helens, Widnes and Warrington along the corridor east.
+On site, our sequence is deliberately preparation-heavy.
+Washing and de-greasing, corrosion treatment, edge work and repairs all happen before we even think about applying colour.
+We then inspect the finish elevation by elevation at the end.
+We use the same survey-first method for Birkenhead across the water, and for St Helens, Widnes and Warrington along the corridor east.

 Signs a facade is past coating

-Marine environments also produce the clearest cases for not spraying.
+Marine environments also give us the clearest cases for not spraying at all.
 We look for the signs that a facade has moved beyond recoating:

-- Corrosion that has perforated the sheet rather than marked it
+- Corrosion that has perforated the sheet, not just marked it

-- Composite panels whose outer skins are separating from the core
+- Composite panels where the outer skins are separating from the core

-- Fixings and flashings that have failed or rusted through
+- Fixings and flashings that have failed or rusted right through

-- An existing finish so detached that no new system could hold to it
+- An existing finish so detached that no new system could ever hold to it

 - Insulation that has taken on water behind the panels

-Where we find them, the honest recommendation is repair or replacement first, and the report says so plainly.
-A coating applied over any of these problems would be money spent hiding a defect rather than fixing one.
+When we find these, our honest recommendation is repair or replacement first, and the report says so plainly.
+A coating applied over any of these problems would just be money spent hiding a defect, not fixing one.

 Picking a contractor who surveys first

-Choosing a contractor for coastal work is mostly about choosing a process.
-Anyone can match a colour; far fewer will map corrosion edge by edge, prepare accordingly and put their findings in writing before asking for a commitment.
-That discipline is what survey-led means in practice.
-Roof cladding can be brought into the same survey where the building needs it, which on coastal sites it frequently does.
+Choosing a contractor for coastal work is mostly about choosing their process.
+Anyone can match a colour.
+Far fewer will map corrosion edge by edge, prepare accordingly, and put their findings in writing before asking for a commitment.
+That discipline is what ‘survey-led’ means in practice.
+If the building needs it, we can bring roof cladding into the same survey, which on coastal sites it frequently does.

-If a clad building in Liverpool is showing fade, chalking or the first rust lines at its sheet ends, an inspection now is considerably cheaper than the same inspection three winters from now.
+If a clad building in Liverpool is showing fade, chalking or the first rust lines at its sheet ends, an inspection now is a lot cheaper than that same inspection three winters from now.